 For an in-depth analysis of the main acquisition channels suitable for eCommerce, check out our article on Acquisition (part of the AARRR Metrics).

-CLV measures how much any given customer spends with your online shop throughout the customer lifecycle.
+Customer Lifetime Value is one of the most important ecommerce performance metrics.
+It measures how much any given customer spends with your online shop throughout the customer lifecycle.
 It’s calculated by subtracting the acquisition cost from the revenue earned from them.

 See where things get complicated?